syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

     //Load file stream into Word document.
     using (WordDocument document = new WordDocument(docStream, FormatType.Docx))
     {
-        //Remove the existing background in Word document. document.Background.Type = BackgroundType.NoBackground;
+        //Remove the existing background in the Word document. document.Background.Type = BackgroundType.NoBackground;
         //Save the Word document to MemoryStream.
         MemoryStream stream = new MemoryStream();
         await document.SaveAsync(stream, FormatType.Docx);
-        //Save the stream as Word document file in local machine.
+        //Save the stream as a Word document file on the local machine.
         Save(stream, "Sample.docx");
-        //Please refer the below link to save Word document in UWP platform
+        //Please refer to the link below to save a Word document in the UWP platform
         //https://help.syncfusion.com/file-formats/docio/create-word-document-in-uwp#save-word-document-in-uwp
     }
 }